-- Position your access point for best performance - Set up and connect the access point to your network - Connect to the access point for initial configuration - Log in to the access point after initial setup - What to do if you get a browser security warning
+- Position your access point for best performance - Set up and connect the access point to your network - Connect to the access point for initial configuration

 CAUTION: This device must be professionally installed.
 It is the installer's responsibility to follow local country regulations, including operations within legal frequency channels, output power, and DFS requirements.
 The vendor, reseller, or distributor is not responsible for illegal wireless operations.
 For more details, see the device's terms and conditions.